nagarajbr/RoboND-Kinematics-Project/writeup.md

 [      0,        0, 0,    1]])

 ```
-We finally comput the homogeneous transformation from the base link to the gripper by:
+We finally compute the homogeneous transformation from the base link to the gripper by:
 ```
 T0_G = T0_1 * T1_2 * T2_3 * T3_4 * T4_5 * T5_6 * T6_G
 ```